lbaierreinio/macmul/README.md

 * A set of modules with various helper functions.

 ### experiments
 * A set of Python files, which when run, execute, and save the results of their experiments to a pdf or txt file.
+You may modify the experiment files to change the set of models that they act on or the parameters of the experiment.

 ### main.py
 * When executed, adds protection to the DNN as specified by the parameters provided by the user, and then enters a user interface where the user can run a series of commands on the model.
 The commands available are listed below: